How to Use Terminal on Mac

 Another important detail you should keep in mind when using Terminal is that most, if not all commands are case-sensitive.
 So be sure to write “Dock” when you are referring to the Dock, otherwise your command will return an error or worse, do something else than expected.

 Finally, most of the commands you’ll be executing in Terminal will most likely be to run apps or open files.
-In order to do this efficiently through Terminal, you will need to build a Path for them to run.
+In order to do this efficiently through emulator, you will need to build a Path for them to run.

 How to execute a Terminal command.